 Development of audiovisual speech enhancement in children

 Visual speech can help us to know when to listen, supplement masked auditory speech information, and help to separate speech from similar competing sounds.
 Our first project is investigating how well children at various ages can use visual speech in these different ways.
 Experiments examine how sensitive children are to different audiovisual cues and how much these different mechanisms contribute to individual differences in children's audiovisual speech enhancement.
 This project's long term goals are to provide a cohesive theoretical account of the development of AV speech enhancement, and ultimately to improve AV communication outcomes for children with hearing loss.
-This project is funded by a NIH Centers for Biomedical Research Excellence (COGRE) grant (NIH-NIGMS / 5P20GM109023-04).
+This project is funded by a NIH Centers for Biomedical Research Excellence (COBRE) grant (NIH-NIGMS / 5P20GM109023-04).

 Effects of hearing aid compression on temporal cues in audiovisual speech